tinabme/ruby-mws/README.markdown

 ruby-mws
 ========

-by Erik Lyngved
+Originally Created by: Erik Lyngved   elyngved/ruby-mws Forked and updated by: Tina Barfield

 ### Read me!

 ruby-mws is a Ruby gem that wraps the Amazon Marketplace Web Service (MWS) API.

-Right now it only supports Amazon's Order and Inventory APIs.
+This forked version of the ruby-mws gem combines enhancements from  Alex Dowad's  alexdowad/ruby-mws fork  to support the base Inventory Feed API.
+And my additions to support the order fulfillment feeds _POST_ORDER_FULFILLMENT_DATA_ and add sale pricing options to the Inventory Pricing feed _POST_PRODUCT_PRICING_DATA_.
+See Feeds section of Quick Start (below) for usage examples.

-I made this gem for my own purposes, and it's not fully featured.
-Pull requests or bug reports are always welcome.
+This fork was generated for my own purposes, and it's not fully featured.

 Quick Start
 -----------